 Perimenopause, also known as the menopausal transition, is the time leading up to menopause.
 Women can experience some bothersome symptoms during this time or none at all.
 Symptoms can include hot flashes, night sweats, mood changes, irritability or vaginal dryness.
 Perimenopause may start as early as age 30, but the average age of menopause is 51.
 It is common for women from the same family to go through menopause at a similar age.
-I recommend having a discussion with the female members of your family to ask your mom or sisters about their experiences and inform your daughters about this transitional period.
+Ask your mom or sisters about their experiences, and inform your daughters about this transitional period.

 Is there anything I can do about hot flashes or night sweats?

-Hot flashes due to menopause are very common.
+Hot flashes due to menopause are common.
 Try to stay cool emotionally and physically, and avoid bright lights and hot beverages.
-A chill pillow, cool sheets, moisture-wicking clothing or personal fan can also be helpful.
+A chill pillow, cool sheets, moisture-wicking clothing or personal fan also can be helpful.

 What can help sexual aversion?